gautam-in/shopping-cart-assignment/README.md

 1) Application is responsive (Use media query).
 2) Carousel is fully working (I have created custome carousel).
 3) Shopping cart is working good (I have used pub/sub for shopping cart).
+4) Validation : I have used custom validation to validate our form.
 ```

 ## Non Functional

 ```
 1) I have attached preformance/accessibility/SEO report page wise.
 ```